learn-co-curriculum/bubble-sort/README.md

 **Fork and then clone me!**

 Bubble sort is considered one of the simpler sorting algorithms, and it is highly efficient at handling already sorted lists.
-While it performs well for short lists, it does not perforrm well for longer lists.
+While it performs well for sorted lists and short lists, it does not perform well for longer lists.
 As a result, the sorting functions built into programming languages do not use bubble sort.

 ```
 Input: [3, 2, 1, 4]